Tree felling in Hyde Woods opens new views of Chalford

 Tree felling at Hyde Woods at Chalford

-The photo below shows Chalford church from the woods.
+The photo below shows new views of Chalford church.

 Tree felling at Hyde Woods at Chalford

 Lots of replanting has been done with native broadleaved trees.
-It will be interesting to see how they turn out.
+It will be interesting to see how they turn out but it’s not going to be quick.
+A year has passed and it still looks terrible.

-The politics of cutting down trees aside, its opened up some great views of the Chalford valley revealing some fine old buildings if you look beyond the industrial estate!
+The politics of cutting down trees aside, its opened up some great views of the Chalford valley revealing some fine old buildings.

 Tree felling at Hyde Woods at Chalford